jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.1
+The latest version is 1.6.3

-### Version 1.6.1
+### Version 1.6.4

-* Now displaying the list of metadata properties in the CSV output of match-folder
+* Now displaying the list of metadata properties in the CSV output of match-folder, model-match
+* Added optional argument --meta to selectively include the metadata in the output

 ### Version 1.6.0